Drazer-lab/RNAseq_pipeline/README_fromCao.md

 - **bwaIndex.sh** is used to create bwa index for hg19.
 - **samtoolsIndex.sh** is used to create samtools index for hg19.
 - hisat2 indices are downloaded from http://daehwankimlab.github.io/hisat2/download/

-ChIP-seq pipeline folder contains the bwa and MACS2 scripts for alignment and peakcalling.
--	**bwa.sh** covers all steps including aligning fastq to sam, compressing sam to bam, sorting the bam file, and indexing the sorted bam.
--	**MACS2.sh** is a script used to call peaks for the ChIP-seq alignment.

 RNA-seq pipeline folder contains the hisat2 and cufflinks scripts for alignment and expression quantification.
 - **merge.sh** is used to combine fastq files if sequencing results of a sample comes in 2 files.
 Requires the configure file **merge_list.txt** to work.